esikachev/project-411/README.rst

-project-411
+Project 411 group
 ===========

 .. image:: https://travis-ci.org/esikachev/project-411.svg?branch=master
     :target: https://travis-ci.org/esikachev/project-411

-Chat bot
+This repo contains a simple chat bot with the ability to learn during the session with the user.

-run with docker
+How to run application with docker
 ---------------

 .. code-block:: sh